mani-dbt/custom-dbt-jobs-as-code/README.md

 # dbt-jobs-as-code

-`dbt-jobs-as-code` is a tool built to handle dbt Cloud Jobs as well-defined YAML files.
+`custom-dbt-jobs-as-code` is a tool built to handle dbt Cloud Jobs as well-defined YAML files.

 > [!NOTE]
 > The documentation is moving to [its dedicated website](https://dbt-labs.github.io/dbt-jobs-as-code/latest/).